VTrans-Rail/Project-Web-GIS/WebSetup.md

 5. Add description:

 > Use this form to add a new project to the database.
 This is the same as adding a new row to your projects spreadsheet.
 Fill this out once you want the project to appear on the map.
-The information you provide here doesn't have to be complete right away, but please note that certain fields are required, notably Project Name, Project Type, AssetID, Rail Line, and FromMP.
+The information you provide here doesn't have to be complete right away, but please note that certain fields are required, notably **Project Name, Project Type, AssetID, Rail Line, and FromMP**.
 Later edits will be slightly difficult ([instructions here](http://www.github.com)), so the more you can provide up front the easier you make your life.
 >
-> After filling out all the fields, just click anywhere on the map at the bottom.
-It doesn't matter if it's right on top of the project or in the Sahara desert - I extract the data from the fields to locate the project and then disregard the location you click.
+> After filling out all the fields, **just click anywhere on the map at the bottom**.
+It doesn't matter if it's right on top of the project or in the Sahara desert - _I extract the data from the fields to locate the project and then disregard the location you click._
 >
 > If anything needs to be added to the drop-down lists, please let Stephen know before you fill out the form.
 >
-> Project Naming Convention:
+> *Project Naming Convention: *
 >
-> Project Town Name (Proper Case) + Project Number
+> *Project Town Name (Proper Case) + Project Number*
 >
-> Example:
+> _Examples:_
 >
 > Arlington STP 0114(4)
 >